The Angry Birds Movie 3

-The Angry Birds Movie 3 is an upcoming animated comedy film based on the Angry Birds video game series.
-Directed by John Rice and written by Thurop Van Orman, it is the second sequel to The Angry Birds Movie (2016), following The Angry Birds Movie 2 (2019).
-Jason Sudeikis, Josh Gad, Rachel Bloom, Danny McBride, Anthony Padilla, and Ian Hecox reprise their roles from the previous films, while numerous others join the cast in new roles.
+The Angry Birds Movie 3 is an upcoming animated comedy film directed by John Rice and written by Thurop Van Orman.
+It is the third film based on the Angry Birds video game franchise, following The Angry Birds Movie 2 (2019).
+It stars Jason Sudeikis, Josh Gad, Rachel Bloom, and Danny McBride reprising their roles from the previous installments, while Emma Myers, Walker Scobell, Marcello Hernández, Tim Robinson, Anna Cathcart, Maitreyi Ramakrishnan, Nikki Glaser, MrBeast, Salish Matter, Psalm West, Sam Richardson, James Austin Johnson, Lily James, and Keke Palmer all join the voice cast in new roles.

-A third Angry Birds film was first reported to be in development by Sony Pictures in 2021.
-Several production companies would later become attached to the film, such as DNEG Animation, One Cool Films, and Flywheel Media.
-Production and voice recording began in September 2024.
+A third Angry Birds film was reported to be in development by Sony Pictures in 2021.
+Several production companies would later become attached to the film; series owner Rovio Entertainment produces alongside Sega Sammy Group and Prime Focus Studios, while DNEG provides animation services.
+The film was announced in 2024, with production and voice-over beginning the same year.

 The Angry Birds Movie 3 is scheduled to be released on December 23, 2026, by Paramount Pictures.

+Premise

+Red faces his "greatest challenge yet"; being a father of three and saving the world.